×

 If you have not spent a lot of time in Santa Cruz La Laguna, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Santa Cruz La Laguna, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in the area for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide a sense of stability and permanence.
 On the other hand, renting might be a better option if you're not planning to stay in the area for a long period.
 Renting offers more flexibility, as you can move more easily if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes, which are typically included in the rent.
 If you're considering buying, it's important to remember that the real estate market in Guatemala can be volatile, and property values can fluctuate.
 It's also worth noting that buying property in Guatemala as a foreigner can be a complex process, and it's recommended to seek legal advice before proceeding.
 Renting can also have its downsides.
 You might face rent increases over time, and you won't build equity as you would if you were paying a mortgage.
 Plus, you may have less control over your living situation, as landlords can decide to sell the property or not renew your lease.
 In conclusion, both buying and renting have their pros and cons, and the best choice depends on your individual circumstances and goals.
-It's recommended to do thorough research and consider seeking advice from real estate professionals or legal advisors before making a decision," remarked one expat in Santa Cruz La Laguna, Guatemala.
+It's recommended to do thorough research and consider seeking advice from real estate professionals or legal advisors before making a decision," commented one expat who made the move to Santa Cruz La Laguna.

 What cultural faux pas should I try to avoid making in Santa Cruz La Laguna?